MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/platform-automation-and-devops.md

   - Network management (app resources).

-  - In some instances, you might want to break AppDevOps into more granular roles such as AppDataOps for database management, or AppSecOps for more security-sensitive apps.
+  - In some instances, you might want to break AppDevOps into more granular roles such as AppDataOps for database management or AppSecOps for more security-sensitive apps.

   - Provide a central app DevOps function to support apps that don't have existing DevOps capabilities or a business case to establish one (for example, legacy apps with minimal development capabilities).